VSSFlow: Unifying Video-conditioned Sound and Speech Generation via Joint Learning: Method

-\paragraph{Model Overview.} As illustrated in Figure~\ref{fig:arch}, VSSFlow adopts 10-layer cross-attention-based DiT for unified video-conditioned sound and speech generation.
-Each DiT block follows the implementation in Stable Audio Open~\citep{evans2025stable}.
-Besides, to better capture temporal relationships between the sound sequence and video frame sequence in the V2S process, we incorporate 1D Rotary Position Embedding (RoPE)~\citep{su2024rope} into the query and key matrix in both self- and cross-attention blocks.
-The waveform is converted to a melspectrogram and processed by the VAE encoder to get \(x_0\).
-The denoised latent \(x'_1\) is decoded to a melspectrogram by the VAE decoder and then converted into a waveform via a vocoder.
-More details can be found in Appendix~\ref{appendix:representation}.
+As illustrated in~\cref{fig:arch}, VSSFlow adopts a attention-based DiT architecture for generation.
+Each DiT block follows the implementation in Stable Audio Open~\cite{evans2025stable}, and is designed to accept multiple types of conditioning inputs.
+To better capture temporal relationships between the sound sequence and video frame sequence in the V2S process, we incorporate 1D Rotary Position Embedding (RoPE)~\cite{su2024rope} in both self- and cross-attention blocks.
+For data representations, audio waveforms are first converted into mel-spectrum and then encoded into a latent representation \( x_1 \in \mathbb{R}^{T_a \times D_a} \) using the Variational Autoencoder (VAE) from AudioLDM 2~\cite{audioldm22024taslp}, where \( T_a \) is the length of the latent sequence and \( D_a = 64 \) is the latent dimension.
+The audio latent has a temporal resolution of 25 Hz (i.e., 25 frames per second).
+The final predicted latent is converted back into a mel-spectrogram through the VAE decoder and reconstructed into a waveform using the HiFi-GAN vocoder~\cite{kong2020hifi}.
+The training and inference process follows the paradigm of conditional flow-matching as illustrated in~\cref{sec:fm}.
+The timestep condition $t$ is encoded and prepended to the latent sequence.

-\paragraph{Condition Representation for Video and Speech.} Video-conditioned unified audio generation relies on two primary condition signals: video frame representations and speech transcripts.
-These signals differ fundamentally in their relationship to the generated audio.
-Speech transcripts exhibit high determinism, as they directly encode linguistic content, resulting in speech outputs that are relatively consistent, with variations mainly in prosody, timbre, and style.
-Conversely, video frames introduce greater uncertainty, as identical visual inputs can map to a diverse set of plausible sound outputs, reflecting the more variable nature of non-linguistic audio.
-Consequently, V2S generation poses greater modeling complexity compared to the more deterministic VisualTTS process, while VisualTTS generation has higher requirements for the accuracy of the generated speech.
-These distinct characteristics present challenges for the design of the model's condition mechanism.

-In our work, video is encoded by CLIP model~\citep{radford2021CLIP} at 10 FPS, resulting in visual representations \( c_v \in \mathbb{R}^{T_v \times D_v} \), where \(T_v\) is the frame number and \(D_v\) is CLIP embedding dimension.
-Speech transcripts are converted to phoneme sequences representations \( c_p \in \mathbb{R}^{T_p \times D_p} \), where \( T_p \) is phoneme token sequence length and \( D_p\) denotes the phoneme embedding dimension.
-More details on condition representation can be found in Appendix~\ref{appendix:representation}.

-\paragraph{Condition Aggregation Mechanism.} In this section, we present the design choices of the condition aggregation mechanism for effectively integrating video and speech representations.
-Within the cross-attention-based DiT architecture, complex sequence conditions are incorporated through two primary mechanisms: 1) via cross-attention layers, where conditions are used as key and value matrices to guide the generation process, and 2) via concatenation with the initial latent representation, which is processed primarily through self-attention blocks.
-Cross- and self-attention block has no structural difference, but the self-attention block additionally models the relationships among latent token sequences.
-As discussed before, to determine the optimal way of introducing different signals, we propose and evaluate four variants of the condition mechanism, as illustrated in Figure~\ref{fig:arch}.